Skip to content

 Q’enko

-Q’enko is a small but exciting archeological zone; its name means “zigzag” thanks to the channels in this way engraved in the stone, most likely used for rituals or sacrifices.
+Q’enko is a small but exciting archaeological zone; its name means “zigzag” due to the channels engraved in this way on the stone, most likely used for rituals or sacrifices.

 Pukapukara

-Archaeological complex Puka Pukara archaeologists believe this complex was a fort; its name means “red stone” thanks to the fact that the stones take on this color at twilight.
+Archaeological complex Puka Pukara, archaeologists believe, was a fort; its name means “red stone,” thanks to the fact that the stones take on this color at twilight.
 Not much is known about this place.
 However, some sources maintain that it was built during the reign of the Inca Pachacutec.

 No comment yet, add your voice below!